-6 Relationship between Civil Servants and Politically Appointed Officials
+6 Relationship with Politically Appointed Officials

 - 6.1 Civil servants shall serve the Government of the day with integrity and to the best of their ability.
 They shall follow the directives and work priorities determined by principal officials.
 They shall provide politically appointed officials their full, honest and impartial advice, without fear or favour, and whether or not the advice accords with the views of politically appointed officials.
-To uphold their integrity and professionalism, civil servants shall endeavour to provide politically appointed officials with the best advice they believe they can give and all relevant information they have access to.
-They shall work together with politically appointed officials in the spirit of partnership and foster mutual trust and confidence. - Under the Code for Officials under the Political Appointment System, politically appointed officials are required at all times to actively uphold and promote a permanent, honest, meritocratic, professional and politically neutral Civil Service; and, in particular, to uphold and promote the core values of the Civil Service as set out in section 2 above.
-In their dealings with civil servants, they are to have due regard to the Civil Service Code. - 6.3 Permanent secretaries and those civil servants directly supporting principal officials (as stated in paragraph 6.6 below) have unlimited and direct access to principal officials.
+To uphold their integrity and professionalism, they shall endeavour to provide politically appointed officials with the best advice they believe they can give and all relevant information they have access to.
+They shall work together with politically appointed officials in the spirit of partnership and foster mutual trust and confidence. - Under the Code for Officials under the Political Appointment System, politically appointed officials are required at all times to actively uphold and promote a permanent, honest, meritocratic, professional and politically neutral Civil Service; and, in particular, to uphold and promote the cores values of the Civil Service as set out in section 2 above.
+In their dealings with civil servants, they are to have due regard to the Civil Service Code.
+They shall not require or influence civil servants directly or indirectly to act in any way which is illegal, improper or in conflict with the core values of the Civil Service; or is in conflict with their role as civil servants; or is in breach of any government regulations including Civil Service Regulations; or may involve possible maladministration.
+They are required to give due weight to honest, informed and impartial advice from civil servants, including those designated as controlling officers under the Public Finance Ordinance.

+- 6.3 Permanent secretaries and those civil servants directly underpinning principal officials (as stated in paragraph 6.6 below) have unlimited and direct access to principal officials.
 In general, other civil servants have access to principal officials through permanent secretaries.
-They may also have direct access to principal officials where appropriate; and permanent secretaries and the appropriate civil servants in the relevant line of command are to be kept informed of such communication as far as possible. - Under secretaries may, on behalf of their Directors of Bureau, convey to civil servants the views and work priorities of the Directors of Bureau; request civil servants to prepare and provide information and data, including internal analyses and papers; and hold meetings with civil servants to discuss the advice being put to Directors of Bureau.
+They may also have direct access to principal officials where appropriate; and permanent secretaries and the appropriate civil servants in the relevant line of command are to be kept informed of such communication as far as possible. - Under secretaries may, on behalf of principal officials, convey to civil servants the views and work priorities of principal officials; request civil servants to prepare and provide information and data, including internal analyses and papers; and hold meetings with civil servants to discuss the advice being put to principal officials.
 Political assistants may, on behalf of principal officials or under secretaries, request civil servants to prepare and provide information and data.
-Under secretaries shall also be kept closely informed of policy issues of their bureaux, especially those issues which are politically sensitive or may involve the Legislative Council.
-Such working contact is to be made in the spirit of partnership and does not constitute, and should not be perceived as constituting, a supervising or subordinating relationship between the under secretaries/political assistants and civil servants.
+Such working contact does not constitute, and should not be perceived as constituting, a supervising or subordinating relationship between the under secretaries/political assistants and civil servants.
+Permanent secretaries and the appropriate civil servants in the relevant line of command are to be kept informed of communication between under secretaries/ political assistants and civil servants concerned as far as possible. - 6.5 Permanent secretaries report direct to principal officials.
+Their performance is appraised by principal officials.
+Under secretaries have no direct line of command vis-à-vis permanent secretaries; and they do not, and should not be asked, to comment on the performance of permanent secretaries.
+For those civil servants with close working relationship with under secretaries, their supervisors in the Civil Service may seek the views of under secretaries as an input for the performance appraisals of the concerned civil servants.
+Such solicitation of views does not constitute, and should not be perceived as constituting, a supervising or subordinating relationship between the concerned under secretaries and civil servants.